icinganalysis/icinganalysis.github.io/content/thermodynamics_thread_wrap_up.md

 and is still cited frequently in recent literature, but was cited only once in the NACA publications.
-Messinger cited three of Hardy's publications and acknowledge Hardy's contributions in the text.
+Messinger cited three of Hardy's publications and acknowledged Hardy's contributions in the text.
 Perhaps we may view Hardy as still having influence, but one layer down in the citations.

-Messinger's model and "extended" Messinger models still are used extensively.
+Messinger's model and "extended" Messinger models are used extensively today for icing analysis.
+The recent publications citing Messinger are too numerous to list here, see an automatically updated listing at [scholar.google.com](https://scholar.google.com/scholar?as_ylo=2021&q=Equilibrium+Temperature+of+an+Unheated+Icing+Surface+as+a+Function+of+Airspeed&hl=en&as_sdt=0,48)
+(115 results since 2021, sampled on May 15, 2022, it may well grow by the time this post is published).
 The original publication lacked features such as surface pressure variations that some extended models add.
+Note that there are many details in implementing the Messinger model, and different implementations may yield different results (see the discussion of NASA-TM-107141 above).

 One thing that is common to the NACA-era and the post-NACA era is the influence of Langmuir and Blodgett [^5].